 In the US, 26 percent of the population has a disability.
 If you don’t plan for accessibility testing with your e-commerce website, you could alienate a quarter of your potential customers.
 Accessible sites mean more users.
 Not only is having an accessible site the ethical thing to do but it also creates more opportunities for your e-commerce site to reach a larger group of consumers.

 Accessibility testing can be executed by testers who do not necessarily have a disability; however, it is recommended to work with an accessibility testing expert who experiences a disability first-hand.
-Learn more about our Accessibility Test Lead and why accessibility is so important in our previous blog posts.
+Learn more about why accessibility is so important in our previous blog post.

 Focusing on Security